-Heartland of Macomb is an average-sized facility located in Macomb, Illinois.
+Macomb Post Acute Care Center is an average-sized facility located in Macomb, Illinois.
 This nursing home was given an overall grade of B-, which is a decent grade.
 This facility seems to have some things going for it.
-We were also pleased to discover that this facility received consistently decent grades in all of the major categories we assessed.
-Additional information about these categories can be found below.
+The best part of this facility's report card was is its inspection grade.
+Inspection reports are discussed in the next section.

 - Nursing Home